-Your provider also may use a liver function test to check your liver enzyme levels or blood tests to check your platelet count.
-A CAT scan can show bleeding into the liver.
-A CAT scan is a test that uses X-rays and computers to take pictures of your body.
+Your provider may do blood tests to check your liver enzyme levels and your platelet count.
+He may do a CT scan to see if there’s bleeding in your liver.
+A CT scan is a test that uses X-rays and computers to take pictures of your body.

 Many women are diagnosed with preeclampsia before they have HELLP.
-Sometimes HELLP symptoms are the first sign of preeclampsia.
+Sometimes signs and symptoms of HELLP symptoms are the first signs of preeclampsia.

 How is HELLP syndrome treated?

 If you have HELLP, your provider may give you medicine to control your blood pressure and prevent seizures.
-Sometimes women also need a blood transfusion.
+You may need a blood transfusion.
 This is when you have new blood put into your body.